BiiT-Solutions/InfographicEngine/README.md

 3. Link the ABCD form on Webforms.
 4. Export ABCD rules and deploy them into the Base Form Drools docker container.
 5. Export Webforms Metadata and deploy them into the Base Form Drools docker container.
 6. Generate a Form Result from Webforms.
 Using XFormsRunner or any other application where you can submit forms.
+You have a CADT example on the test resources, inside the `submittedForms` folder.
 7. Send the FormResult
    to: `https://testing.biit-solutions.com/base-form-drools-engine-backend/drools/element/forms/results` and get the Drools Results `DroolsSubmittedForm`.
 Store it as a JSON.
 Beware that the endpoint return an array and you only need one item.
 8. Generate a `SVGTemplate` on a test with the desired structure.
 Populate all fields with the ABCD variables.
 9. Execute the Drools Results from step `7` inside the created test.
 Use the `droolsResultController` bean for this purpose.
 10. When debugging the test, get the `SvgTemplate` and convert it to JSON with its already existing method `.toJson()`.
 11. Put the JSON into the infographic docker.
 Remember to create a folder with the same name of the ABCD form, and an `index.json` file that points to the JSON generated.